-Funding Policy-Relevant Research in Latin America and the Caribbean
+Funding policy-relevant research in Latin America and the Caribbean

 ABOUT THE FELLOWSHIP

-The Drugs, Security and Democracy (DSD) fellowship program supports research on drugs, citizen security and democratic governance, with a goal of producing evidence-based knowledge and influencing drug policy.
+The Drugs, Security and Democracy (DSD) fellowship program supports research on drugs, citizen security, and democratic governance, with a goal of producing evidence-based knowledge and influencing drug policy.
 The fellowship seeks to develop a concentration of researchers who are interested in policy-relevant outcomes and membership in a global interdisciplinary network.

 FELLOWSHIP RESEARCH AGENDA

 DSD funded research must address the primary theme of drugs in relation to security and/or democracy in Latin America or the Caribbean.
 These topics may include, but are not limited to, the following issues and areas of study: the relationship of drugs to crime and violence, the impact of drug policy innovations (decriminalization, etc.), and the impact of drug markets on public health and human rights.
 Proposals must demonstrate the potential of the research to contribute to a sound and credible knowledge base for informed advocacy and decision making for drug policy.
-Projects that do not have a primary focus on the theme of drugs will be eliminated from the competiton.
+Projects that do not have a primary focus on the theme of drugs will be eliminated from the competition.

-The program encourages interdisciplinary and comparative projects and those that address transnational and trans-regional issues.
+The program encourages interdisciplinary and comparative projects and those that address transnational and transregional issues.
 We encourage research in or about countries or themes that have been underrepresented in the program’s previously funded projects.
 Please click here for a list of previously funded projects.

 Applications are welcome from PhD candidates and postdoctoral researchers conducting research that addresses the primary theme of drugs in relation to security and/or democracy in Latin America or the Caribbean.
 Eligible applicants will fall into one of the following two categories: